 For various reasons we might have built our own inner walls against love, not because we don’t want to feel love but because there were other things – that were painful – that we didn’t want to feel.
 But our hearts don’t work this way, we can’t close our heart to only some things and keep it open to others, we either live with our hearts wide open feeling everything, or our hearts slowly keep closing until we feel nothing.
 Very often this leads to a belief that, “I am not worthy of being loved” or “I am unlovable,” which are walls built against love, and so difficult to break down.

 Today’s meditation doesn’t specifically lead you to break any inner barriers, but it’s a gentle journey of opening your heart.
-And if you take yourself on this journey again and again, there will eventually come a shift in what your heart is able to feel.
+And if you take yourself on this journey again and again, then these walls may be dismantled.
+Not all at once, but breath by breath.

 “If you want to love, take the time to listen to your heart.
 In most ancient and wise cultures it is a regular practice for people to talk to their heart.
 There are rituals, stories, and meditative skills in every spiritual tradition that awaken the voice of the heart.
 To live wisely, this practice is essential, because our heart is the source of our connection to and intimacy with all of life.
 And life is love.
 This mysterious quality of love is all around us, as real as gravity… Yet how often we forget about love.” – Jack Kornfield